dinhngoc267/agentic-rag/README.md

 ## III.
 RAGAS Evaluation

 - I used the [RAGAS](https://github.com/explodinggradients/ragas) framework to evaluate the chatbot.
 - A test set of 21 questions  was used to assess:
   - Faithfulness
   - Answer relevancy
   - Context precision
   - Context recall

 - Evaluation script is provided in `evaluation.ipynb`.
+- You can find the evaluation data (include response and retrieved context of the system) here: https://github.com/dinhngoc267/agentic-rag/blob/master/data/evaluation_data.csv
 - **Results:**

   ```